tamari92/kf2-tournament/scoring.md

 HB is calculated *independently* of how many times each individual squad member has actually died.
 This means that the HB will be fully exhausted whenever the team suffers six *total* deaths, regardless of who has died thus far.

 ### Time Bonus
-**Time Bonus** (TB) represents how *efficient* the squad is.
+**Time Bonus** (TB) rewards the squad for *efficiency*.

 It is a pool of bonus points earned by completing the match as quickly as possible.

 Each map has its own associated Time Bonus value.
 When the match begins, the value of the Time Bonus begins to decease by a standard rate each second, with the rate increasing as the match continues.